sage-code/maj/basic.md

 * pana  = bread
 * pane  = breads
-* pano  = kake

 You can learn more about nouns in a separate document:
 [nouns](nouns.md)

 ## Article

-In Maj, article is a short word you add in front of the noun.
+An article is a short word you add in front of the noun.

 * Articles are used to _point out_ or _refer_ nouns or a group of nouns.
 * There are two different types of articles: definite and indefinite articles.